-The Extended Project Qualification is a skills-based course which lead to qualifications equivalent to half an A Level.
+The Extended Project Qualification (or EPQ, for short) is a skills-based course which leads to qualifications equivalent to half an A Level.
 All students are taught the underlying skills for these qualifications as part of the Lower Sixth Life Skills Carousel.